HEALTHY COOKING

 QUICK HUNGARIAN FLATBREADS - GYORS LÁNGOS

-These are perfect and the refrigerated dough apparently lasts for a week.
-If you want you can have fresh lángos for a week.
-I like it with sour cream and grated white cheddar.
-You can also serve it with sour cream and purple onion slices or with a cabbage topping.
-For the kids, just sprinkle with cinnamon sugar or eat it plain.
+These are perfect and the refrigerated dough apparently lasts a week.
+Serve it with sour cream and grated white cheddar or with red onion slices.
+Children like it plain or with cinnamon sugar.
 I lost count how many lángos I fried in the course of the week.
-Between the two of us 3 is the limit.
-The dough started to smell yeasty after 4 days, but the lángos was still perfect.
-I still have a large chunk of dough in the fridge and I am starting to think we may not finish it in time.
+Between the two of us we can consume 3 at at a time.
+Well the dough started to smell a bit yeasty on the 4th day, but the lángos was still perfect.
+I still have a large chunk of dough and I am starting to think we may not be able to finish it in time.

 3/4 cup lukewarm milk